Promo code SPRING2022 will be automatically applied at checkout!

 Symptoms and Causes of Prediabetes

-The exact cause of prediabetes is not fully understood, but genetics and family history may play a role.
-There are often no obvious symptoms of prediabetes, which is why this condition is only able to be diagnosed through blood sugar level testing.
+The exact cause of prediabetes is not fully understood, but genetics and family history may influence risk.
+There are often no obvious symptoms of prediabetes, which is why this condition can only be diagnosed through glucose level testing.

 If left untreated, it can progress to type 2 diabetes, which can lead to a range of serious health complications.
 Here are some of the warning signs that prediabetes has progressed to type 2 diabetes: